Last Updated on February 11, 2021 by Maggie Sutton

 Kitchen Updates Increase Home Value the Most

 Our real estate specialists say the kitchen reigns supreme as the No. 1 place to add value to your home, so if you can only do one room, start there.
 As with the bathroom, you don’t have to do a full remodel to update and freshen the heart of your home.
 If your appliances are old, it’s time to replace them.
 But if not, there are a lot of other updates you can try.
 One of the top tricks is replace drawer pulls and handles with sleek new designs.
 You’d be surprised by how much that alone changes the look of the room.
+Think about the lighting – you might wish to get a professional like this electrician Minnetonka MN out to install new fixtures.
 Also, consider your faucet.
 Nowadays, kitchen faucets look more like works of art than the workhorses they really are and can dramatically change the feel of your kitchen.
 Replacing cabinets is a big undertaking, but refacing them can be done fairly easily, and a new countertop will up your kitchen’s game dramatically.

 The easiest, and one of the most affordable ways to increase home value in the first year is to improve your landscaping.
 This is especially true if you invest in labor-saving tools like this mini excavator brush cutter which will make yard work quicker and easier on your back.
 Pull those overgrown bushes and replace them with young native shrubs.
 Replace annual plants and flowers with perennials to help keep your yearly yard work to a minimum.
 Trim the hedges, add life and color around your home, even consider planting a native tree in a strategic location where you want shade.
 Not only will a beautifully landscaped yard increase your home’s value, it will increase your overall enjoyment of your new home.